Latest: State of Commercial Recycling in Omaha

 • VERIFY: Verify that your hauling company is taking your materials to First Star.

-• DUMPSTERS: If you’re using dumpsters, you must convert from single-stream to dual-stream unless you’ve obtained special permission from First Star.
+• DUMPSTERS: If you use dumpsters, you must convert them from single-stream to dual-stream unless you’ve obtained special permission from First Star.

 • CARTS, COMPACTORS, ROLL-OFFS: These containers are still eligible for single-stream recycling.
-If you have a small enough organization that could use 96-gallon cart/tote instead of dumpsters, we have a program for that, sign up: Curbside Rewards
+If you have a small enough organization that could use a 96-gallon cart/tote instead of dumpsters, we have a program for that; sign up: Curbside Rewards

-• NO PLASTIC BAGS: Other than EnergyBag’s, no plastic bags can make it into containers.
+• NO PLASTIC BAGS: Other than Hefty Renew bag’s, no plastic bags can make it into containers.

 • CONTAMINATION: Your organization must cut down on contamination.